Get to know The Refinery

 What to expect

 The passion of our heart is not just to have good, anointed meetings but to invest principles, encouragement, blessing and a lasting impact of God to you.
 Our desire is to build relationships that can be called upon to celebrate the good times but also a phone call away when the season changes and there are great challenges.
 Sometimes people just need a listening ear and a word of encouragement.
-Please prayfully consider this ministry it doesn’t matter if your country or city, a big church or a small church.
-We would love to hear from you soon..
+Please prayfully consider this ministry it doesn’t matter if your from the country or the city, a big church or a small church.
+We would love to see you soon at The Refinery.

 Every week people from the community gather to study the Bible, develop friendships, pursue wholeness, and share life together.
 Are you looking for ways to get connected in our community?
 Check out our groups or social media.
 From casual gatherings around common interests, to spiritual studies, there’s something for every stage of your journey…